Development (music): Sequence and the development of two or more themes in combination

-To quote Rosen again, writing à propos of this movement: "As Beethoven's contemporary, the painter John Constable, said, making something out of nothing is the true work of the artist."
+To quote Rosen again, writing about this movement: "As Beethoven's contemporary, the painter John Constable, said, making something out of nothing is the true work of the artist."

 Development on a larger scale

 Not all development takes place in what is commonly known as the "development section" of a work.
 It can take place at any point in the musical argument.
-For instance, the “immensely energetic sonata movement” that forms the main body of the overture to Mozart’s Opera Don Giovanni announces the following theme during the initial exposition.
-It consists of two contrasting phrases: “first determined, then soft and conspiratorial.”
+For instance, the "immensely energetic sonata movement" that forms the main body of the overture to Mozart's opera Don Giovanni announces the following theme during the initial exposition.
+It consists of two contrasting phrases: "first determined, then soft and conspiratorial".

-William Mann says “the first, insistent phrase [of the above] is very important.
-At once it is taken up imitatively by various departments of the orchestra, and [starting in] A major, jumps through several related keys.”
+William Mann says "the first, insistent phrase [of the above] is very important.
+At once it is taken up imitatively by various departments of the orchestra, and [starting in] A major, jumps through several related keys."
 Each repetition of the descending phrase is subtly altered one note at a time, causing the music to pass from the key of A major, through A minor and thence via a chord of G7 to the remote key of C major, and thence back to A major.

-The central section of the Overture (the part commonly known as the "development section") utilizes both phrases of the theme “in new juxtapositions and new tonalities,” developing it through repetition in a modulating sequence.
-The steady plod of the bass line against the sequential repetitions of the “soft and conspiratorial” phrase outlines a circle of fifths chord progression:
+The central section of the overture (the part commonly known as the "development section") utilizes both phrases of the theme "in new juxtapositions and new tonalities", developing it through repetition in a modulating sequence.
+The steady plod of the bass line against the sequential repetitions of the "soft and conspiratorial" phrase outlines a circle of fifths chord progression:

 Simultaneously, Mozart adds to the mix and continues to develop the imitative counterpoint that grew out of the first phrase.
-In the words of Willam Mann, this development “unites both halves” of the theme.
+In the words of Willam Mann, this development "unites both halves" of the theme.
 This is how this tightly woven texture pans out: